My Stardust Observatory

 Picture

-My photos were taken with a Lunt 60mm solar telescope and a Canon 700D with a 2x Barlow lens attached.
-Two sets of images were captured at different exposures and stacked in RegiStax6 and combined in PS.
-I used the monochrome setting in the camera for the black and white image.
+Images were taken with a Lunt 60mm solar telescope and Canon 700D camera with 2x Barlow lens attached.
+Two sets of images were taken with different exposure times then stacked in RegiStax6 and combined in PS.

 Picture